My job title is Senior analyst but it means all and nothing at the same time.

 In 2019, after careful consideration and a desire for new challenges, I made the decision to resign as a Drupal core maintainer and shifted my career focus towards working with Symfony, a popular PHP web application framework.
 This transition has allowed me to concentrate on creating framework-independent packages, broadening the scope of my work and fostering innovation in the field of software development.

 My passion for functional programming has also led me to become an avid user and contributor to the NixOS operating system.
 NixOS is a unique, Linux-based operating system built on top of the Nix package manager, which offers several advantages, such as customizable configurations and a strong focus on reproducibility.
 By contributing to the NixOS community, I strive to enhance the system’s capabilities and help make it an even more powerful and flexible solution for developers and users alike.
-Recently, I’ve been promoted NixOS committer.
-The NixOS repository being one of the most active repository on Github, it’s a great honor for me to be part of it.
+Recently, I have been promoted NixOS committer.
+The NixOS repository being one of the most active repository on Github, it is a great honor for me to be part of it.

 If you are interested in following my work or staying up-to-date with my latest projects and contributions, I invite you to check out my profiles on Packagist, Drupol’s Github, Loophp’s Github and code.europa.eu.
 These platforms showcase my commitment to developing high-quality, versatile software solutions and my ongoing involvement in the open-source community, where collaboration and knowledge-sharing are highly valued.